-Situated at the northernmost tip of Taiwan island, Fugui Cape (富貴角) was originally called “Dabin (打賓)” or “Dabian (打鞭),” and was described as “hoek” (small peninsula) by the Dutch in 1972.
+Situated at the northernmost tip of Taiwan island, Fugui Cape (富貴角) was originally called “Dabin (打賓)” or “Dabian (打鞭),” and was described as “hoek” (small peninsula) by the Dutch in the 18th century.
 The name was then transliterated as “Fuji,” and was called “Fugui” by local people afterward.

 As one of the three most significant capes in Taiwan’s North Coast, Fugui Cape is in fact the dividing line between the Pacific Ocean and the East China Sea.
 Fugui Cape is known for its beautiful scenes of Windkanter (風稜石), Fugui Cape Lighthouse, Fuji Fishing Harbor (富基魚港), and the beautiful park around.

 Windkander, also known as ventifact (wind-faceted stone), is a kind of volcanic rock shaped by wind and sand.
 It is formed of pieces of stone ejected during eruptions of the Datun Mountain range at the Yangmingshan National Park in northern Taiwan.